andyw8/consents_example_app/README.md

 ## 01 Implied Consent

-The simplest thing we build is an implied consent:
+The simplest thing we can build is an implied consent:

 ![](images/01.png)